snrnats/doc-centre/docfx_project/api/help/updating_existing_consignments.md

 You can delete a package from its associated consignment using the **Delete Package** endpoint.
 To call **Delete Package**, send a `DELETE` request to `https://api.electioapp.com/packages/{packageReference}`.
 PRO deletes the supplied package, and returns a code 200 response with no body.

-> <span class="note-header">Note:</span>
->
-> You can only delete packages from consignments that are in a status of either _Unallocated_ or _Allocation Failed_.
+You can only delete packages from consignments that are in a status of either _Unallocated_ or _Allocation Failed_.
 If you need to add a package to a consignment that has been allocated, you will need to first deallocate that consignment.
 For more information on deallocating consignments, see [LINK HERE].

+You cannot delete the last package in a consignment.
+If you attempt to do so, PRO returns an error.

+> <span class="note-header">More Information:</span>
 >
-> You cannot delete the last package in a consignment.
-If you attempt to do so, PRO returns an error.
+> For full reference information on the **Delete Package** endpoint, see the <a href="https://docs.electioapp.com/#/api/DeletePackage">API reference</a>.

 ## Next Steps